microspaze/FFImageLoading.Maui/README.md

 ## Release Notes

+## 1.1.7

+1.Fix Customising the HttpClient does not seem to have any effect #26 (All Platforms) (Thanks Reported by https://github.com/apoorvadixit-ttc)

 ## 1.1.6

 1.Fix Potential race condition during loading of image source and LoadingPlaceholder #24 (Android) (Thanks Reported by https://github.com/EvgenyMuryshkin)